xasmodeanx/sepulcher/SERVERSIDE.md

 ## Start MsgStore Instance (for Message Transfer)
 For the MsgStore Instance, we run a generic webstore instance with 4 specific options: \
-REQPERIOD=5 -e REQCOUNT=2 limit connections from any IP address to 2 every 5 seconds. \
+REQPERIOD=5 and REQCOUNT=2 limit connections from any IP address to 2 every 5 seconds. \
 BAR=1 tells the server to DELETE any message that is successfully retrieved. \
 MAXPOSTSIZE=1000000 limits any upload to 1000000 bytes. \
 This options should be tailored for your specific needs.